-After an analysis of our elite designers covering large, small, and emerging markets throughout the US and Canada, Ambius has identified a collection of macro and micro trends that are driving hotel designs today and into 2018.
+After an analysis of our elite designers covering large, small, and emerging markets throughout the US and Canada, Ambius has identified a collection of macro and micro trends that are driving hotel designs today and into the future.

 In part 1 of our Hospitality Trends, we discuss the large macro trends that are on their way to becoming industry staples.
 Macro trends are trends that affect architecture, engineering, and design on a large scale.
-In Part 2 of our Hospitality Trends of 2018 we discuss Micro trends, which are defined as small-scale trends that are typically aesthetic or topical in nature.
+In Part 2 of our Hospitality Trends, we discuss Micro trends, which are defined as small-scale trends that are typically aesthetic or topical in nature.

-Looking ahead, these dynamic trends offer opportunities for management, engineers, architects, and interior designers alike to get a glimpse of what’s to come for 2018.
+Looking ahead, these dynamic trends offer opportunities for management, engineers, architects, and interior designers alike to get a glimpse of what’s to come.

 Natural Materials & Biophilic Design: